LivingGarden/LivingGarden.github.io/plan.md

 	<figcaption>Location of all volcanoes listed in the table above.</figcaption>
 </figure>

 The long-term plan is to map all populated areas within a 50km radius of each of the volcanoes.
-This will be a big task, as some volcanoes have several urban clusters within the focus area.
-The ongoing OpenStreetMap task for Kelud can be found [HERE](http://tasks.hotosm.org/project/425).
-To determine how much effort will be needed to map all 10 volcanoes, we are going to map *insert two determined volcanoes*. <!--....................VOLCANOES TO FOCUS ON AND WHY....................-->
+This will be a big task, as some volcanoes have several urban clusters within the target area.
+To determine how much effort will be needed to map all 10 volcanoes, the event's focus will be on mapping Kelud and *Volcano*.
+Exactly how much work will be needed to complete the volcanoes will depend heavily on the surrounding area.
+Kelud, for example, has a number of large urban clusters within a 50km radius.
+Because of this, some effort has been done by NGOs to map Kelud--the ongoing OpenStreetMap task can be found [HERE](http://tasks.hotosm.org/project/425). *The second volcano...*